HanjiangHu/Multi-LiDAR-Placement-for-3D-Detection/README.md

 ## Model Training and Testing
-To split the training and test set for the experiment, copy  `./OpenPCDet/tools/split_training_test.py` to the root path of the collected dataset (e.g. `./carla-kitti/dataset/center/`) and run it under that path.
+To split the training and test set for the experiment, copy  `./OpenPCDet/tools/split_training_test.py` to the root path of the collected dataset (e.g. `./carla-kitti/dataset/center/`) and run `split_training_test.py` under that path.
 Then filter the useless bounding boxes labels in KITTI format through the following command, e.g.

 `python ./OpenPCDet/tools/filter_label.py -r ./carla-kitti/dataset/center/`